knitish91/knitish91/Readme.md

 ###

-<p align="left">I'm Nitish Kumar from new Delhi<br><br>🔭 I’m working as a backend developer at DeepMindz Innovative Pvt Ltd and DLT Labs, where I design and build innovative server-side solutions.
+<p align="left">I'm Nitish Kumar from New Delhi<br><br>🔭 I’m working as a backend developer at DeepMindz Innovative Pvt Ltd and DLT Labs, where I design and build innovative server-side solutions.
 My work includes developing a groundbreaking Real Estate super app with a unique Map draw functionality and optimizing loan processes through an NBFC Credit Engine.</p>

 ###